human-centered-computing/human-centered-universe/docs/MULTILINGUAL_TTS.md

 `stories/bridges/BRG-0002/content/de.md`

-No empty or machine-translated story file is created by this workflow.
+No empty or translated story file is created by this workflow.
+Narration is generated only from an existing story-language Markdown file.

+Portuguese, Russian, Simplified Chinese, Japanese, Arabic and Kurdish story layers remain readable but do not yet have enabled Piper voices.

 ## Output
 Audio is stored by language: